Coresuite Service allows running scheduled rules in an SAP Business One database independent of the SAP Business One client.

-Coresuite Service creates a table in the coresuite database called COR_SVC_LOG.
+Coresuite Service creates a table in each configured company database called @COR_SVC_LOG.
 This is the default logging mechanism in Coresuite Service.

 When the database is not available for whatever reason, the backup logging mechanism is by writing text files to %ProgramData%\coresystems\Coresuite Service\Debug Logs.

-Please consult these to log locations first and provide the output when contacting support.
+Please consult these logs and provide the output when contacting support.

 Note: Before uninstalling the service, it must manually be stopped in the Windows Services view or command line: net stop coresuiteservice

 Accessing the SAP DI API

 To get a connection to the SAP Business One DI (SAPbobsCOM.Company), the following pattern is strongly recommended:

 The SAPConnection object contains a method, GetB1Connector() that returns a SwissAddonFramework.B1Connector.
 This gives access to the DI API.

 The following code can be used to trigger a Master Data Management rule: